Exam forms

 Students can only expect to have take-home assignments corrected/assessed that have been submitted on time.

 Assignments must be prepared in the language of instruction.
 The students' exam papers must be prepared in the language of instruction.
 For assignments in Danish, students can also answer in Swedish and Norwegian.
 The assessors may allow exam papers to be submitted in other languages.
-Special rules apply to final projects Se DTU Inside under 'Study rules'/'Final projects'.
+Special rules apply to final projects.
+See DTU Inside under 'Study rules'/'Final projects'.

 Group projects

 The number of students on group projects should not exceed six people.
-The course coordinator may decide on a lower or higher maximum number than six if this is in line with the learning objectives for the course.
+If this aligns with the course's learning objectives, the course coordinator may decide on a lower or higher maximum number than six.

 Special rules apply to group size for BEng projects, BSc projects, and MSc theses.
 See DTU Inside under ‘Study rules'/'Final projects’.

-For group projects/group assignments, an independent grade or other assessment can only be awarded if the individual student’s contribution to the project can be ascertained (individualization).
-Thus, it is of great importance to the exam form whether the project is individualized or not (see below).
+For group projects/assignments, an independent grade or other assessment can only be awarded if the individual student’s contribution to the project can be ascertained (individualization).
+Thus, whether the project is individualized or not is of great importance to the exam form (see below).

 For group projects, each student must have their own grade/other assessment; thus, one grade cannot be given to the group as a whole.

-If the student has documented special educational needs, it may be possible to have an individual exam instead of a group exam.
-See above under 'Change of assessment form due to special circumstances.
+If the student has documented special educational needs, an individual exam instead of a group exam may be possible.
+See above under 'Change of assessment form due to special circumstances'.

 Group projects without individualization